Many expats transfer large sums of money to Australia when they move. Is that money going to be taxed after it’s transferred? What about customs?

 All US expats living abroad need to know what an FBAR form is and if they are required to file one.
 Here’s what you need to know.

-What is FATCA and how does it affect taxes of US expats living in Australia.
-This post covers Form 8938 Filing Thresholds Values, the Physical Presence Test and Bona Fide Residence Test.
+What is FATCA and how does it affect your tax return.
+This post covers Filing Thresholds Values, Physical Presence Test and Bona Fide Residence Test.